A couple looking at a window, potentially contemplating real estate views or assessing a property.

 • In the past 12 months, you’ve had no more than one late payment that was overdue by more than 30 days.

-While minimal documentation is required to refinance with an FHA Streamline, you’ll likely need to provide a few forms for your refinance application.
+Even though minimal documentation is required to refinance with an FHA Streamline, you’ll likely need to provide a few forms for your refinance application.
 Depending on the type of Streamline refi you qualify for, these documents may include the following:

-• Your current mortgage statement
+• Your most current mortgage statement

 • Your current FHA mortgage note showing the details of your loan

-• The final settlement statement or Deed of Trust
+• The final settlement statement or deed of trust

 • Contact information for your homeowners insurance agent